Dr Seán Williams

 BBC/AHRC New Generation Thinker 2016

 Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce

 Executive board, Association of German Studies in Great Britain and Ireland

-Recent writing: a full publications list and links to all my media work are on my personal homepage.
+Recent writing: a full publications list and links to all media work is on Seán's personal homepage.